American, Southwest, Alaska add to airline loss parade in 3Q

 “Really the difference is going to be when business travelers start hitting the airways again, something that is modestly starting up but is nothing close to what we need,” American CEO Doug Parker told CNBC.

+With business travelers sidelined, airlines are more dependent on price-conscious leisure flyers.
+The average Southwest customer paid 20% less than a year ago.

-The airlines have been cutting workforces by convincing thousands of employees to leave, and in the case of American, by furloughing 19,000 workers this month.
-The airlines are still hoping for another $25 billion lifeline from Congress and the White House that American said would allow it to recall the furloughed workers.
+The airlines are slashing costs to survive on a fraction of their usual revenue.
+They have cut workforces by convincing thousands of employees to leave — and in the case of American and United, furloughing 32,000 workers between them this month.
+The airlines are still hoping for another $25 billion from Congress and the White House that American said would allow it to recall furloughed employees.

+American is burning through cash — $44 million a day in the third quarter — at a much faster rate than Delta, United or Southwest.
+American signaled Thursday that it will raise another $1 billion by issuing new shares and will defer delivery of 18 Boeing jets to conserve cash.

 Southwest’s adjusted loss came to $1.99 per share, also better than expected.
 Analysts had forecast a loss of $2.44 per share for the Dallas carrier.
-Revenue fell to $1.79 billion; analysts predicted $1.68 billion.
+Revenue dropped 68% to $1.79 billion; analysts predicted $1.68 billion.

 Alaska Air Group Inc. reported a loss of $431 million.
 The Seattle company said that removing one-time gains and costs, the loss came to $3.23 per share, which was wider than the $2.86 per share loss predicted by analysts.
 Revenue dropped to $701 million, slightly better than Wall Street expected.